Business Model Competition

 - Understanding and applying all Business Model Canvas concepts in your presentation. (to view the video scroll down on the page) This requires a multiple set of skills that can be divided amongst team members.
 If you are lacking any of the skills, we recommend finding a student that has those skills to complement your team, or to consult your team.

-- Strong presenter skills (speak clearly, passionately, persuasively, style (body language)) (to view the video, scroll down on the page)
+- Strong presenter skills - speak clearly, passionately, persuasively, style (body language).
+To view the presenter skills video, scroll down the page.

 - Ability to defend the idea during judges' questioning period

 To enter the qualifying round, please fill in the application form.

 BMC qualifier major entry eligibility guidelines